-When using North Park University-owned computers or the campus network to access social media sites, comply with the Acceptable Use Policy.
+- When using North Park University-owned computers or the campus network to access social media sites, comply with all Acceptable Use policies.

 D. Respect Confidentiality

 - Respect personal boundaries and individual privacy rights.
 Public disclosure of private facts may cause serious emotional or psychological injury.

-- Do not post sensitive personal identifying information (such as social security numbers, student identification numbers, addresses, or birth dates).
+- Do not post sensitive personally identifying information (such as social security numbers, student identification numbers, addresses, or birthdates).
 Such information may enable identity theft.

 - Do not post any information about another person that is protected from disclosure by law or professional standards (such as medical information or student education records).
-Check with your program or department to determine whether it has a specific social media usage protocol to ensure compliance with professional and privacy requirements of particular fields or governing/accreditation body.
+Check with your program or department to determine whether it has a specific social media usage protocol to ensure compliance with professional and privacy requirements of particular fields or governing/accreditation bodies.

 E. Respect the University’s Interests

 - Do not post anything that interferes with your work, the University’s educational mission, or the welcoming and diverse environment the University promotes as a Christian, city-centered, and intercultural institution.

-- If you find negative posts by a third party about the University, its faculty, staff, or students that you believe needs a response by the University, contact the Office of Marketing and Communications.
+- If you find negative posts by a third party about the University, its faculty, staff, or students that you believe need a response by the University, contact the Office of Marketing and Communications.

 F. Be Wary